Swetha-1730/Credit_Card_Financial_Analysis/README.md

 # **Credit Card Financial Analysis PowerBI Dashboard**

 ## **Project Overview**
 This project focuses on building a comprehensive **Credit Card Financial Analysis Dashboard** using Power BI.
 The dashboard offers real-time insights into key performance metrics and trends, helping stakeholders effectively monitor and analyze credit card operations.
-The objective is to visualize revenue, transactions, customer behavior, and other critical financial metrics to enable data-driven decisions in credit card management.
+The objective is to visualize revenue, transactions, customer behaviour, and other critical financial metrics to enable data-driven decisions in credit card management.

 ## **Project Objective**
 - Develop a **weekly dashboard** that provides a real-time view of key financial metrics.